LIZIYUaa/242-Project_Movie-Recommendation-System/README.md

   3. R code to recommendation movies to users.

-# Data Source
+# Data Sources
-Because the raw dataset is too large to upload, we here offer the orignal data source below:
+Because the raw datasets are too large to upload, we here offer the orignal data sources below:

 - Movies rating data sets and users features data like age, gender etc. from the MovieLens web site (https://grouplens.org/datasets/movielens/)